briankoser/sfc-listeners-guide/episodes/0324-fox-excavates-the-x-files-and-other-news.md

   - Ben
   - Matt

+stan_lee:
+  - Marvel is combining the 616 and Ultimate universes.
+Stan Lee says it's good for stories to be unexpected and surprising.

 last_listen: 2020-04-20
 recommendation: no
 recommendation_reason: No need to listen to old news.
 Check the guide for what's interesting in hindsight.